Russian jet flies within 5 feet of US Navy plane, Pentagon says

-Washington (CNN)A Russian military jet performed an unsafe intercept of a US Navy P-3 Orion surveillance plane while it was flying in international airspace over the Black Sea Monday, three defense officials told CNN.
+Washington (CNN)A Russian Su-27 jet performed an unsafe intercept of a US Navy surveillance plane while it was flying in international airspace over the Black Sea Monday, three defense officials told CNN.

-The American pilots reported that the Russian jet came within five feet of the US plane, according to two of the officials.
+The American pilots reported that the Russian jet came within 5 feet of the US plane, according to two of the officials.

 The Russian jet's action forced the US Navy aircraft to end its mission prematurely, one of the officials said.

-Note: This article has been updated to include statements from US Naval Forces Europe and the Russian Defense Ministry.